tremby/discord-tagbot/README.md

 - **`/tag-judge-role remove`:** disassociate a particular role with the tag game in this channel.

-- **`/tag-set-next-tag-time-limit`:** change the time limit for a player who posted a match to post a new tag, for the tag game in this channel.
+- **`/tag-time-limit set`:** set or change the time limit for a player who posted a match to post a new tag, for the tag game in this channel.
+  No scores are recalculated; this only affects new tags.
-  This defaults to 60 minutes, and can be set to a number of minutes or to `0` for no time limit.
+  This defaults to 60 minutes, and can be set to any number of minutes.

   If there is a time limit,
   the users who posted a match are reminded when about 10% of the time